-the respiratory and cardiovascular systems, to include pharmacological management and clinical simulations.
-This course emphasis will be to acquaint the student for the unique testing requirement for registry in Respiratory care.
+University Catalog 2008-2009 Pathology of Disease This course is an in-depth study of various disease processes emphasis is placed on their effects on the respiratory and cardiovascular systems, to include pharmacological management and clinical simulations.
+Advanced Review This course emphasis will be to acquaint the student for the unique testing requirement for registry in Respiratory care.
 Test matrices and exam content areas of the National Board for Respiratory Care (NBRC) Entry-Level and Written Registry Examinations will be emphasized.
-SERVICE LEARNING (SLGE) Service Learning This course expands and reinforces student learning outside of the classroom through volunteer service performed community agencies through the key concepts of reflection and reciprocity.
-Students must complete a minimum of 20 clock hours of volunteer service at approved Service Learning sites.
-SOCIOLOGY (SOCL) Effective Listening This course is designed to emphasize listening behaviors which are designed to improve the students listening behavior in improving listening efficiency.
-Emphasis will be placed on assisting students in overcoming faulty listening habits.
-Introduction to Social Work An orientation to the field of social work, emphasizing purposes, organization, and operation of various social agencies will be conducted.
-Introduction to Sociology This course will focus on the scientific study of society, group behavior, and organizations.
-Emphasis will be placed on the development and understanding of present-day social and cultural life.
-Modern Social Problems The focus in this course is on major social problems resulting from group life in the United States.
-Individual, family and community organization will be examined to determine how and why specific problems develop within these groups.
-Marriage and the Family The institutions of marriage and the family will be the focus.
-Problems and interactional patterns common to these institutions will be examined.
+SERVICE LEARNING (SLGE) Service Learning Learning sites.
+SOCIOLOGY (SOCL) Effective Listening students in overcoming faulty listening habits.
+Introduction to Social Work various social agencies will be conducted.
+Introduction to Sociology life.
+Modern Social Problems specific problems develop within these groups.
+Marriage and the Family common to these institutions will be examined.
 Urban Sociology Urban social structures from a world perspective will be examined.
+Interpersonal Communications

-SOCL 249 Interpersonal Communications This course is designed to emphasize the concepts of communications between and among two or more individuals with emphasis on communication principles and techniques that are employed during interviews and similar group discussions.
-Prerequisite: SPCH 200.
+This course is designed to emphasize the concepts of communications between and among two or more individuals with emphasis on communication principles and techniques that are employed during interviews and similar group discussions.
+Prerequisite: SPCH 210.

-SOCL 250 Introduction to Anthropology The biological nature and evolution of man will be the focus.
-SOCL 251 Cultural Anthropology (3-0-3)
+SOCL 250 Introduction to Anthropology (3-0-3)The biological nature and evolution of man will be the focus.

-The descriptive and historical review of societies with different cultural traditions will comprise this course.
+SOCL 251 Cultural Anthropology (3-0-3)The descriptive and historical review of societies with different cultural traditions will comprise this course.